charleslai/cornell-cs-templates/README.md

 # cornell-cs-templates
-:page: Templates for homework, project design docs, and more for Cornell CS classes.
+:page_facing_up: Templates for homework, project design docs, and more for Cornell CS classes.